 The program is able to make a projection line based on different amount of astronomical cycles.
 It is recommended to start with the Annual cycle and then add other cycles as needed for the analysis.
 To create a projection line based on several different astro cycles, click the button "+":

 The cycle in question goes to "Composite Box".
 Repeat this procedure for another cycle.
 This is the way to add as many cycles as needed and obtain the projection line based on the superposition of several astronomical cycles.

 The blue line represents a composite cycle based on heliocentric positions of three planets: Mercury, Venus and Mars.

 The color and thickness of Composite Box projection lines can be modified.
 If there are too many lines shown, it is possible to hide any of them.
-Please do that this way:
+Please do that as described in the image below:

 To show all cycles in Composite Box, set option "Composite Terms" to ON.

-Astronomy module allows you to analyze a lot more events, not just planetary position or angle separation between the planets.
-Let's consider this idea: What is going with the price when the Sun moves through Fire signs of Zodiac ( Aries, Leo, Sagittarius), or Earth signs of Zodiac (Taurus, Virgo, Capricorn), or Air signs (Gemini, Libra, Aquarius) or Water signs (Cancer, Scorpio, Pisces)?
+Astronomy module allows you to analyze a lot more events, not just planetary positions or angle separations between the planets.
+Let's consider this idea: What is going on with the price when the Sun moves through Fire signs of Zodiac ( Aries, Leo, Sagittarius), or Earth signs of Zodiac (Taurus, Virgo, Capricorn), or Air signs (Gemini, Libra, Aquarius) or Water signs (Cancer, Scorpio, Pisces)?
 These blocks of Zodiac signs form a triplicity (a set of three signs).
-To calculate the corresponding cycle, set harmonic parameter in this window to 3:
+To calculate the corresponding cycle, set the harmonic parameter in this window to 3:

 The composite diagram similar to this one appears on the screen: